xinxin8816/heroku-ariang-21vianet/README.md

 Windows: %userprofile%\.config\rclone\rclone.conf
 Linux: $HOME/.config/rclone/rclone.conf
 ```
 Optional: Using service account setup with [Gclone](https://github.com/donwa/gclone) to break Google Drive 750GB limit, or easier connect to folder or Team Drive by destination ID.

-if you deploying by Docker:<br>
+First, open your rclone config and edit `service_account_file_path = /app/accounts/` as the SA json paths.

-Create a new folder in your local repository root path after git clone, such as `/accounts/`, copy your SA json in it.
-Open rclone config and edit `service_account_file_path = /app/accounts/` as the json paths.
+* Deploy by Docker: Create a new folder in your local repository root path after git clone, such as `/accounts/`, copy your SA json in it.<br>

-if you deploying by One-Click:<br>
-Fork this repository, and create a new folder in your forked repository, such as `/accounts/`, upload your SA json in it.
-Open rclone config and edit `service_account_file_path = /app/accounts/` as the json paths.
+* Deploy by One-Click: Fork this repository, and create a new folder in your forked repository, such as `/accounts/`, upload your SA json in it.

 2. Your `rclone.conf` file, it should look like this: